Miller-Media/modern-framework/README.md

 ```
 $ wp mwp build-plugin myplugin-slug --version-update=minor
 ```
 A packaged .zip file that contains your new version will be created in the `/builds` subdirectory of your plugin.
-That zip file can be used to install the plugin on another wordpress site.
+That zip file can be used to install the plugin on any other wordpress site.

 Thats it.
 Have fun!